 Fireflies in Pennsylvania

-I was inspired to discover that the lightning bug is the state insect of Pennsylvania.
+I was surprized to discover that the lightning bug is the state insect of Pennsylvania.
 And we have a group of students from Highland Park Elementary School in Upper Darby to thank for that!
 In 1974, these students discovered that there was a specific species of firefly called Photuris pennsylvanica.
 No other state had named a firefly as its state insect, so the students started a campaign which included letter writing, petitions, and bumper stickers.
 Eventually, their bill was signed into law, and now Photuris pennsylvanica is the Pennsylvania State Insect.
 Way to go Highland Park Elementary!

 Firefly Life Cycle

 I also found out some other interesting information about fireflies.
 Fireflies can glow in every phase of life; egg, larva, pupa, and adult.
 In our area, the life cycle of a firefly is one to three years.
 A few days after mating, the female firefly lays her eggs on the ground, which hatch in several weeks.
 The lightning bug larvae, sometimes called glowworms, then overwinter in the soil, or hidden in leaf litter.
 Firefly larvae are predatory, meaning they eat other larvae, worms, and snails.
-This is important because predatory insects keep other insect populations in check.
+This is important because predatory insects keep other insect populations under control.
 Sometime in late spring, the larvae pupate, and then emerge into adults.
 Adults live for several weeks, enchanting us by lighting up our summer nights.

 The lighting displays of fireflies are amazing!
 Lightning bugs light for communication.
 They light to warn off predators and to defend territory, but mostly they light to find a mate.
 In Pennsylvania, males fly around at night and light up, while females wait in trees, shrubs, and long grasses.
 When they find an attractive mate, females light up in response.
 Studies show that females are attracted to males that can flash the fastest.
 Different species of fireflies light up in different patterns, and in different colors, such as green, yellow, and orange.